How segmented is my network?: Formal Model

 We propose defining segmentedness as the overall permissiveness of communication policy, formalized through edge density.
 Accordingly, we model segmentedness using edge density, which directly captures the fraction of end-to-end communication relationships that are permitted and serves as the foundation for the formal model developed in the remainder of this section.

 We acknowledge that the structural arrangement of permitted connections can influence security outcomes, for example, by creating chokepoints or enabling indirect communication paths.
-However, as documented in Section~\ref{sec:related}, security practitioners currently lack a simple quantitative metric that summarizes how permissive a network’s communication policy is; our objective prioritizes a single, easily interpretable scalar over metrics that emphasize structure.
-This objective explicitly rules out structure-oriented measures such as modularity and the Fiedler value, which capture how connections are arranged rather than how much communication is permitted overall. \fnmark{comparison}

-\fntext {comparison} { See Appendix~\ref{app:comparison} for a comparison of edge density, modularity and the Fiedler value on graphs derived from the Cisco Secure Workload dataset.
-The Cisco Secure Workload dataset is discussed in Section~\ref{sec:cisco}. }
+However, as documented in Section~\ref{sec:related}, security practitioners currently lack a simple quantitative metric that summarizes how permissive a network's communication policy is; our objective prioritizes a single, easily interpretable scalar over metrics that emphasize structure.
+This objective explicitly rules out structure-oriented measures such as modularity and the Fiedler value, which capture how connections are arranged rather than how much communication is permitted overall (see Appendix~\ref{app:comparison} for a comparison of edge density, modularity and the Fiedler value).